Pride Month | 5 Flowers That Have Come to Symbolise the LGBTQ Movement & Why

 We relish the opportunity to share our passion.

-Keep your eyes on our Journal and social media for upcoming events.
+Keep your eyes on social media @bloominghaus for Pride inspired designs and content.

 We’d also love to hear about your adventures with flowers and diversity.